dewi-alliance/hotspot-manufacturers/README.md

 ## Application Template
  Make a copy of the TEMPLATE.md file in this repository and put it in the same directory, i.e. 0019-third-party-manufacturers/name-of-your-company.md
- Fill it out; if you have questions or concerns about a particular question, just leave it blank and ask on GitHub or on Discord.
+ Fill it out; if you have questions or concerns about a particular question, ask on GitHub or on Discord.
+Many questions are required, and leaving blank will delay your application.
- Submit a pull request
+ Submit a pull request.
- Discussion and approval would follow the same "rough consensus” process used by HIPs generally, as outlined in HIP7
+ Discussion and approval would follow the same "rough consensus” process used by HIPs generally, as outlined in HIP7.

 ## Send Hotspot for Hardware Audit
  Until further notice Helium Inc is continuing to perform the audit on behalf of the DeWi Alliance.
  The fee for hardware audits is between $3000 and $4000 USD depending on the security implementation.
- At a high level, the hardware audit includes the verification of: security methods, radio configurations, and the integration of Helium software, such as the    Miner or the Light Gateway application
+ At a high level, the hardware audit includes the verification of: security methods, radio configurations, and the integration of Helium software, such as the Miner or the Light Gateway application.
  More details about the hardware audit can be reviewed here.
 Please be sure to review this link as it tends to answer many of the auditing questions that we receive.
  Please reach out to louis@helium.com and sophi@dewi.org to start this part of the process.